Nana Obiri Yeboa

-Nana Obiri Yeboa was the Kumasehene during his era and the occupant of the Aban Dwa Stool.
+Nana Obiri Yeboa was the Kwamanhene during his era and the occupant of the Aban Dwa Stool.
 He reigned from 1660 to 1680.
 He was succeeded by Nana Osei Tutu as the chief of Kwaman state which was later known as Kumasi state.
 He was the uncle of Osei Tutu.
 Nana Obiri Yeboa's uncle was Nana Oti Akenten.

 Personal life

 Yeboa was a formally a trader by profession before ascending the throne.
 He was a frequent traveler and lived in Damanten in Akyem Kotoku.
 He married the sister of the Damantehene, named Nana Nyarko.
 The Chief of Damante was called Nana Nkatia Brempong.
 He came to join his sister and brother-in-law to live in Kumasi and he helped them rule Kumase.
 They gave birth to Nana Sabin Panin and Nana Bemraafi.

 The war of Dormaa

 The war was fought at Suntreso, a town in Kumasi.
 Nana Obiri charged Nana Ntiamoah and one of the foundation members of his allies to watch the road leading to a village called Abanpera Daase.
 It was the place where the chief of Dormaa took residence.
 Nana Ntiamoah failed to keep watch on the road.
 The Chief of Dormaa attacked Nana Obiri by surprise on a Sunday morning.
 Nana Obiri exchanged shields with the Chief of Dormaa.
 It was known in the olden days that shields and swords were used in battle.
 Nana Obiri was defeated and killed in battle with the king of Dormaa.

-The king was killed by the king of Dormaa and took the head away to the Dormaa land, which they still have till now.
-It is where the king step his feet during traditional events.
-You can find it out from the other side.